Testing Clustered Equal Predictive Ability with Unknown Clusters: Monte Carlo Study

+As before, the Naive test rejects in all cases.
+The Split Sample test performs notably well: although power is low for weak deviations and small samples (0.07 in both test types at $T = 50$, $\psi = 0.125$), it rises rapidly with signal strength, reaching 80\% (unconditional) and 57\% (conditional) at $T = 50$, $\psi = 0.375$, and exceeding 95\% for $\psi \geq 0.25$ when $T = 200$.
+This reflects the fact that the test gains power when overall EPA holds and cluster selection happens to align with the underlying structure.

+By contrast, the Selective Inference test exhibits lower power here.
+Rejection rates remain near the nominal level for small deviations (0.06 at $T = 50$, $\psi = 0.125$) and rise only gradually, reaching 31\% (unconditional) and 53\% (conditional) at $T = 200$, $\psi = 0.375$, and 64\% and 67\% for $\psi = 0.5$.
+This pattern reflects three features of the procedure: by accounting for cluster estimation uncertainty, it sacrifices power when selection aligns with the true structure but the null is nearly true; the nuisance parameters in the conditional distribution require additional conditioning, lowering power relative to the Split Sample test in certain scenarios; and it uses the O-EPA test as a component of the $p$-value combination, which, since O-EPA holds here, drags down the power of the resulting C-EPA test.
+Nonetheless, as discussed below, it remains the only viable C-EPA procedure in most empirical settings: while robust to false positives, it may under-reject when the alternative is subtle and the overall structure is well behaved.

+To sum up, the Split Sample approach dominates in power when the O-EPA assumption holds, especially for moderate to large deviations, while the Selective Inference test remains valid but conservative, trading some power for protection against size distortions.
+This highlights a core message of our framework: inference that accounts for model selection can be more reliable, but necessarily faces a trade-off between robustness and sensitivity to weak signals.

-First, we conduct a robustness analysis to draw attention to a situation which is quite realistic in practice where Selective Inference test stands out as the only available method to test the C-EPA hypotheses with unknown clusters.
-This is when there are breaks in the cluster centers such that even if the C-EPA hypothesis holds, the Split Sample test grossly over-rejects the true null hypothesis.
-Second, we discuss the small sample properties of the O-EPA and Homogeneity tests which shed light on the finding on the power of the Selective Inference tests when O-EPA holds.
+\; We report two additional experiments.
+The first is a robustness analysis highlighting a realistic situation in which the Selective Inference test is the only available method for testing the C-EPA hypotheses with unknown clusters: when there are breaks in the cluster centers such that, even if the C-EPA hypothesis holds, the Split Sample tests grossly over-reject the true null.
+The second examines the small sample properties of the O-EPA and homogeneity tests, shedding light on the power of the Selective Inference test when O-EPA holds.